fsaris/home-assistant-awox/README.md

 - [x] Improve stability of mesh connection
 - [ ] Add option to refetch/update devices from **AwoX Smart Control** account
 - [ ] Finish support adding lights without **AwoX Smart Control** account _(full local support)_
+- [ ] Add support for `plugs` and other devices _(currently do not own such a device, maybe you can sponser me one so I can try to add support for it)_
 - [ ] Add **non** mesh light support _(not sure is there is a request for this)_
 - [ ] Add support for `ble.zigbee` devices _(if possible)_